 - homemade olive oil and vinegar salad dressing instead of low-fat, store-bought salad dressing

 - water-packed tuna in a can (that’s dolphin-friendly) instead of oil-packed tuna in a can (water and oil don’t mix so when you drain water-packed tuna you get all the good fat)

 - full fat cheese instead of psuedo cheese

 I try to avoid eating higher-fat foods that have additives like sugar, salt, preservatives, artificial flavours and colours, etc. These are processed foods.
 They are stripped of fiber, etc. and their artificial ingredients confuse your body.
 They make you want to eat more than you need of food that has little nutritional value and makes you gain weight.

-Next time you go into the grocery store, walk around the outside walls.
+Next time you go into the grocery store, walk around the perimeter.
 You’ll find they’re lined with whole foods; fruit and vegetables, meat, dairy and the bakery, while processed foods are in the center of the store, stacked on shelves in boxes and bags and other long-life, airtight containers.
 Eat real food!

 Does including this high-fat whole food add variety to my diet?

 I won’t choose to eat the same high-fat whole food (or most natural option) over and over again.
 For example, if I’ve already had red meat once or twice that week I’ll cook chicken for dinner, then fish, followed by a vegetarian bean dish (perhaps enough for a few nights), then maybe a shrimp stir fry, before I have red meat again.

 Whole foods are packed with nutrients that keep you healthy.
 When you eat a variety of whole foods, you’re consuming a variety of vitamins and minerals, naturally, that play different roles in your body.
 Variety also allows you to consume food you love (even if it’s not the best kind of fat) without overdoing it.